 top of page

 A haunting and urgent drama, "FUEGO" examines moral courage, systemic failure, and the lives lost when profit is placed above humanity.
+The short film is based off of the book "Befallen: The Tragic Hoboken Fires 1973-1982" by Dr. Edwin Duroy.
 The story follows Delia, a relentless investigative reporter in Hoboken, New Jersey in 1982, who uncovers a chilling pattern behind a wave of fatal tenement fires devastating the city’s Puerto Rican community.
-As she traces burned buildings back to powerful landlords and developers, Delia pitches an exposé exposing gentrification, corruption, and institutional complicity—only to be silenced by editors fearful of controversy and financial collapse.
+As she traces burned buildings back to powerful landlords and developers, Delia pitches an exposé exposing gentrification, corruption, and institutional complicity only to be silenced by editors fearful of controversy and financial collapse.
 Refusing bribes and intimidation from organized crime figures, Delia continues her pursuit of the truth even as the danger closes in.

 Stills